Weekend Flash

 The Effects IGF-1 Has on Diabetes

-Two 1997 double-blind clinical studies showed that recombinant IGF-1 injections can reduce the need for insulin in patients with insulin-dependent diabetes by up to 45%.
-One study involved 8 adults aged 24 to 49 years and 43 children and teenagers aged 8 to 17 years.
+Dr. Ronald Klatz, in his book "Grow Young With HGH" refers to two 1997 double-blind clinical studies that provided evidence that recombinant IGF-1 injections may reduce the need for insulin in patients with insulin-dependent diabetes by up to 45%.
+One of those studies involved eight patients aged 24 to 49 years old and the other study contained 43 children and teenagers 8 to 17 years of age.1

 Clinically proven HGH products